techidaily/site-win11-tips/source/_posts/eradicating-microsoft-store-fault-code-0x80072efd.md

 ## 8\.
 Reset Your Network

  Resetting network settings in Windows is another 0x80072EFD error fix that's worked for some users.
 Note that this measure will erase Wi-Fi and Ethernet connection details, so you'll need to re-establish your connection after applying it.
-You can apply this potential fix as covered in our[how-to reset networks in Windows 11](https://www.makeuseof.com/reset-network-settings-windows-11/) guide.
+You can apply this potential fix as covered in our [how-to reset networks in Windows 11](https://www.makeuseof.com/reset-network-settings-windows-11/) guide.

 ![The Reset now button for networks](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/reset-now-network-option.jpg)